 Florida offers plenty of birding opportunities.
-This article provides a list of birds, images, and sounds of birds that live at ponds, lakes, estuaries, swamps and other wetlands in the State of Florida.
+This article provides a list of birds, images, and sounds of birds that live at ponds, lakes, estuaries, swamps, and other wetlands in the State of Florida.

-Species are arranged in descending order from the largest #1 to the smallest #51.
+Bird species are arranged in descending order from the largest #1 to the smallest #51.

 The list is further divided into four color-coded size groups using as reference the size of familiar birds such as a crane, a duck, a pigeon, and a sparrow.